oVirt/ovirt-site/source/feature/detailedquota.html.md

     * When Quota reaches its resources limit, it will be able to consume resources depending on the grace percentage configured in it.

-    * An audit log warning message should be performed to the User and the administrator, as follows:
+    * An audit log warning message should be issued to the User and the administrator:

 *`Usage` `on` `resource` `$(Resource)` `in` `Quota` `$(Quota_Name)` `has` `reached` `its` `limit` `due` `to` `an` `action` `made` `by` `user` `${UserName}.`*